 The analysis of metabolites and proteins is crucial to determine the metabolic network of cells and organs.
 Although transcript levels contain basic information about the metabolic settings, transcriptional studies will never be sufficient to describe the metabolic state.
 Because the regulation of metabolism appears at all biological layers: (post-) transcriptional, (post-) translational and on an allosteric level.

 Our group established cutting edge mass spectrometry-based metabolomics and proteomics techniques to analyze cell cultures, organs and whole organisms.
 Proteomic techniques combined with stable isotope labelling as SILAC (stable isotope labelling of amino acids in cell culture) are used for quantitative proteome analyses.
 Gas chromatography coupled mass spectrometry (GC-MS) as well as liquid chromatography coupled mass spectrometry (LC-MS) based techniques are applied to monitor the metabolome.
 In addition, we have developed pulsed stable isotope resolved metabolomics (pSIRM) as a tool for a dynamic metabolic characterization of cellular metabolism.
-We use both strategies (I) direct infusion parent ion scan and neutral loss scan methods and (II) direct infusion high resolution applications for lipidome analyses.
+We use both strategies for lipidome analyses (I) direct infusion parent ion scan and neutral loss scan methods and (II) direct infusion high resolution applications.

 Metabolic profiling (free fatty acid profiling) is an untargeted GC-MS based method that allows the quantitative analysis of a broad spectrum of small molecules.
 Using commercial and in house data analysis tools large data sets can be established as basis for downstream statistical and bioinformatics analyses.

-pSIRM is an in house established workflow that enables a quantitative and time resolved analysis of cellular metabolism.
-We have further developed the analysis of stable isotope incorporation in vivo (mouse models) and we have established methods that allow to decode the action of metabolic inhibitors (see below).
-In frame of a collaboration with Katharina Nöh from the Helmholtz center Jülich we are translating pSIRM data as input for metabolic modeling and calculation of metabolic fluxes.
-This work is performed in frame of the DynaMeTox project.
-Beside the publication of the workflow we have filed a patent to protect the intellectual properties of our inventions.
+pSIRM is an in house established and patented workflow that enables a quantitative and time resolved analysis of cellular metabolism.
+We have further developed the analysis of stable isotope incorporation in vivo (mouse models) and we have established methods that allow to decode the action of metabolic inhibitors.

 Lipids are an important class of metabolites that are crucial as structural components of biological membranes, signaling molecules and energy source.
 Lipids comprise the largest number among all classes of metabolites.
 In order to comprehensively analyze the lipidome of biological materials powerful methods are required.
-We use triple-quadrupol based parent ion and neutral loss scan methods as well as high resolution techniques to quantitatively measure the lipidome.
-A software tool for comprehensive data analysis is under development in context of the BIH metabolomics core.
+We use liquid chromatography and gas chromatography based methods to quantitatively analyze the lipophilic compounds from cell, organs and organisms.

 Cancer cells display a high metabolic activity allowing them to grow in a competitive manner inside the body.
 Those cells take advantage over neighboring cells by metabolizing faster the available resources, mainly glucose, glutamine and oxygen.
-An up-regulation of glycolysis and the resulting lactate formation of many tumors was already observed and described nearly 90 years ago by the Nobel laureate Otto Heinrich Warburg.
-Warburg termed this effect ‘aerobic glycolysis’ because he observed lactate formation, a product of an anaerobic metabolism, by tumor cells even in the presence of oxygen.
+An up-regulation of glycolysis and the resulting lactate formation of tumors was already observed and described nearly 90 years ago by Otto Heinrich Warburg.
+Warburg termed this effect ‘aerobic glycolysis’ because he observed lactate formation, a product of anaerobic metabolism, by tumor cells even in the presence of oxygen.
 The increased metabolic rates of cancer cells induce very fast a gradient of nutrient availability and produce an environment where glucose and oxygen become limiting.
 It is expectable that the cellular signaling and metabolic networks adjust to these conditions.
-Furthermore, we propose that cells respond differently to therapy upon altered environmental conditions even if the underlying genome is the same.
-We have started to characterize cancer cell metabolism in regard to nutrient availability.
-We often observed that metabolic activities are not necessarily reflected in the abundance of proteins or even in the steady-state levels of metabolites.
-Beyond being regulated simply by the expression levels of enzymes, the cellular metabolic pattern is influenced also by the isoform composition of the enzymatic network and its regulatory properties.
-Our lab participates in the e:Bio projects 'Hepatomasys' and 'Oncopath' aiming to decode the molecular interaction between the cellular signaling network and metabolism.